nrapstine-usgs/hpc-101-webinar/Git.md

 Distributed means that everyone has a local copy of the central repository.
 Your local repo has all the information that the central remote repository has.
 If something happens to the remote repository, every developer has a back-up of the repository.

-Make sure that git is installed, check git version:
+Make sure that Git is installed, check Git version:

 ```
 $ git --version